 ▪ intensive mergers and acquisitions where large companies are buying up smaller companies developing products in the gaming and training spheres

 ▪ growing global consumer demand for mobile games

 ▪ rapid spread of game-based learning in corporate segments around the world.

 Obviously, the Covid19 pandemic and its consequences will be added to this list in 2020.

-Already in July 2020, a sharp increase in interest in the learning business simulations offered by our platform has been observed.
+Already in July 2020, a sharp increase in interest in the business learning simulations offered by our platform has been observed.
 At the same time, the demand for new solutions and formats is growing.
 The world has come to terms with the fact that the transfer of learning to an online format will become an integral part of the educational process for a long time.
-In addition, we, like other companies working in the e-learning sector, should be ready to provide universities with a maximum number of tools for effective and high-quality work.
+In addition, we, like other companies working in the e-learning sector, should be ready to provide universities with the maximum number of tools for effective and high-quality work.

 To do this, Simformer proposed to university students a new format of distance summer practice in a realistic multi-user business simulation for the quarantine period.